Implant removal en-bloc: What you have to expect

-Before and after pictures of an implant removal en-bloc.
+Our before and after pictures of an implant removal en-bloc.

 The publication of before-and-after photos of aesthetic treatments is not allowed to be published on the internet according to § 1 paragraph 1 No. 2 of the Heilmittelwerbegesetz.
 However, patients expect such images in order to determine the desired result with the attending physician.
 In addition, patients want to convince themselves of the surgeon’s competence by viewing such photographs.
 It is possible to view such before and after photos during the consultation, as many patients agree to release the images taken during the procedure to educate other patients of the practice.
 In accordance with the data protection regulations, these will of course only be shown during the consultation for the purpose described above.
 They are particularly informative because we naturally select the before and after pictures of implant removal en-bloc according to specific criteria: Only images of patients with the same initial situation in terms of factors such as age, skin type, smoker or non-smoker, etc. can be classified as particularly relevant and can show you a realistic picture of the result.
 These images therefore have much more significance than arbitrary search results in an image search in search engines without taking individual factors into account.

-Field reports with an implant removal en-bloc at CenterPlast Saarbrücken.
+Our experience report of an implant removal en-bloc at CenterPlast Saarbrücken.

 You will find online in the menu category “About us” on our page “Testimonials” bundled patient testimonials and reviews about our high quality treatments with high quality implants as well as experiences regarding the removal of the old or insertion of the new breast implants.